biojppm/c4core/README.md

-Some of the utilities provided by c4core have already equivalent functionality in the C++ standard, but they are provided as the existing C++ equivalent may be inefficient (eg, std::string), heavy (eg streams), or plainly unusable on some platforms, eg exceptions); some other utilities have equivalents under consideration for C++ standardisation; and yet some other utilities have (to my knowledge) no equivalent under consideration.
+Some of the utilities provided by c4core have already equivalent functionality in the C++ standard, but they are provided as the existing C++ equivalent may be insufficient (eg, std::string_view), inefficient (eg, std::string), heavy (eg streams), or plainly unusable on some platforms/projects, (eg exceptions); some other utilities have equivalent under consideration for C++ standardisation; and yet some other utilities have (to my knowledge) no equivalent under consideration.
 Be that as it may, I've been using these utilities in this or similar forms for some years now, and I've found them incredibly useful in my projects.
 I'm packing these as a separate library, as all of my projects use it.

 ## Obtaining c4core